 Abbey House Gardens and The Naked Gardeners

-Abbey House Gardens plays host to one of the country's largest collections of roses, and is spectacular to visit at any time of the year.
-As host to the world famous 'Naked Gardeners', visitors to Abbey House Gardens might catch sight of a little more than they bargained for, as the talented and slightly eccentric owners lovingly tend their plants – although it is said that boots and gloves are often worn for protective reasons.....
+The Abbey House Gardens boast one of the country's largest collections of roses, and are spectacular to visit at any time of the year.
+As host to the world famous 'Naked Gardeners', visitors to Abbey House Gardens might catch sight of a little more than they bargained for, as the talented and slightly eccentric owners lovingly tend their plants – although it is said that boots and gloves are often worn for protective reasons!
+The Abbey House Gardens are open daily from 21st March to 21st October.